 Harrah’s sportsbook is buried on the casino floor on another of Caesars’ second-tier properties.
-And this company seems to have quite a few of these budget-friendly places for Las Vegas sports betting fans.
+And this company seems to have quite a few of these budget-friendly places for Las Vegas betting.

 The hotel was originally a Holiday Inn, but later became Harrah’s with its Carnival Mardi Gras theme in 1992.